Creating a Sudo-Enabled User

 Note

 The vim editor has an insert mode and a command mode.
 You can enter the insert mode by pressing the i key.
 In this mode, the entered characters are immediately inserted into the text.
 To enter the command mode, press the ESC key afterwards.
-When you use command mode, your keyboard input is interpreted as a command.
+When you use the command mode, your keyboard inputs are interpreted as a command.

 If you only uncomment the line "Defaults targetpw" and leave the line ALL ALL=(ALL) ALL # WARNING! commented, all users will have access to the root level of the utilities by entering their own password.

-To grant all members of the wheel group the privileges to execute all commands, you must remove the # character at the beginning of the line in the following line to uncomment it:
+• To grant all members of the wheel group the privileges to execute all commands, you must remove the # character at the beginning of the following line to uncomment it:

 localhost:~ # usermod -a -G wheel USERNAME